-- A solvency ratio () of minimum 25 % as of 31 December 2012; - The consolidated cash flow () over the last 4 quarters needs to be positive on average; - A maximum consolidated leverage () of 3.
+- a) A solvency ratio () of minimum 20 % as of 31 December 2012; - b) The consolidated cash flow () over the last 4 quarters needs to be positive on average; - c) A maximum consolidated leverage () of 4; - d) A consolidated tangible equity of EUR 14 mio.

-The bank covenants were respected per December 2011.
-Based on the budget for 2012, management expects to be able to comply with these covenants in the coming year or in case one of the covenants would not be met to obtain a waiver.
-As of 31 December 2012 and following years, the solvency ratio should at least be 25 % and the leverage ratio may not exceed 3.
+The bank covenants were respected per December 2012.
+As of 31 December 2013 and following years, the solvency ratio should at least be 25% and the leverage ratio may not exceed 3.
+Based on the budget for 2013 management expects to be able to comply with these covenants in the coming year or in case one of the covenants would not be met to obtain a waiver.

-() Defined as tangible equity / modified total balance sheet (tangible equity = equity plus subordinated loan, less goodwill and intangible assets, modified total balance sheet = total balance sheet - goodwill and intangible assets, netting cash on bank with short term financial debt, netting deferred taxes)

-() Defined as net income of the consolidation period + depreciation on fixed and intangible assets + amortization of goodwill

-() Defined as total net financial debt / EBITDA (total net financial debt = long and short term loans less cash and cash equivalents)
+- () Defined as tangible equity / modified total balance sheet (tangible equity = equity plus subordinated loan, less goodwill and intangible assets, modified total balance sheet = total balance sheet - goodwill and intangible assets, netting cash on bank with short term financial debt, netting deferred taxes) () Defined as net income of the consolidation period + depreciation on fixed and - intangible assets + amortization of goodwill ()Defined as total net financial debt / EBITDA (total net financial debt = long and short term loans less cash and cash equivalents)

 The group concluded a factoring agreement with a financial institution in 2010.
 The agreement is a pure financing agreement without risk transfer or administration at the factoring company.
-The average financing throughout the year was limited to 80 % of all accepted receivables not older than 60 days overdue.
+The average financing throughout the year was limited to 85 % of all accepted receivables not older than 60 days overdue.
 The financing cost is based on Euribor plus a fixed margin.
-The factored receivables amount to EUR 18,197,408 per end of 2011 (15,221,135 EUR per end of 2010).
+The factored receivables amount to EUR 17,794,195 per end 2012, EUR 25,100,019 per end of 2011 and EUR 22,544,101 per end of 2010.